tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 2/COMP2200/Week 8/Week 8.md

 # Model Selection (Select k)

 - **We cannot learn K from training data**.
 It is a hyperparameter, rather than a model parameter
-- Usually, K should be determined by model users
+- Usually, K should be determined by model users.
 	- Different K will produce different classifiers
 	- Then, how to choose a value for K?